sanjaybhagia/sanjaybhagia.github.io/input/posts/2019-10-08-migrating-blog-from-wordpress-to-wyam.md

   - wordpress
 ---

 I had been hosting my blog on SiteGround for a number of years now.
-It's been good so far, no complaints but I had been wanting to try out the static site generation engines for a while.
+It's been good so far, no complaints but I had been wanting to try out the static content generation engines for a while.
 One major reason for this is that my content is mostly static and don't really require a server side for anything as such (ok, few things but nothing that can't be achieved on client-side).
-I had looked at few options in the past but never really set out to do this.
-What pushed me to make this move is in last month, I got an email that some malicious code has been detected on my website!
-SiteGround did a really good job to make my website unavailable and notify me so that I could investigate, clean it up and put it back.
-It was a fairly smooth process but it got me thinking, this shouldn't have happened at first place.
-I don't really need the overhead of dealing with server side code at all.
-I could have drastically reduce the surface attack just by serving the static content.

 So, this was the tipping point for me.
 I had been following static site generation solutions so I was aware of this space and few options (like jeklyll, wyam etc.).
 I decided to go with wyam for now (it's built on top of .NET Core) but any other engine will serve similar purpose.